Phataginus

 African tree pangolin (Phataginus) is a genus of African pangolins from subfamily small African pangolins (Phatagininae), within family Manidae.
 Its members are the more arboreal of the African pangolins.

-The number of illegally trafficked pangolins from genus Phataginus were at least a shocking 895,000 from the years 2010 to 2019.
-The animal is hunted and poached for its scales and meat and is often used for the making of traditional medicine in places such as China and Vietnam.
-Attempts are still being made to help protect these mammals from trafficking and extinction, unfortunately their slow reproduction rate isn't much of assistance to this effort.
+From 2010 to 2019, at least 895,000 pangolins from the genus Phataginus were illegally trafficked.
+The animal is hunted and poached for its scales and meat, and is often used in making traditional medicine in places such as China and Vietnam.
+Attempts to protect these mammals from trafficking and extinction are ongoing; unfortunately their slow reproduction rate stymies population recovery.
 Currently the tree pangolin is listed as vulnerable.
-All of the pangolins species have been listed as vulnerable, endangered and critically endangered.
+All pangolin species have been listed as vulnerable, endangered, or critically endangered.

 Etymology

 Constantine Rafinesque (1821) formed the Neo-Latin generic name Phataginus from the French term phatagin, adopted by Count Buffon (1763) after the reported local name phatagin or phatagen used in the East Indies.